What Happens to Bail If Released Without Being Charged in Los Angeles?

 It is important to understand that bail amounts can be lowered and raised.
 Ultimately, bail will be set by a judge at arraignment court.
 If a defendant posts a $20,000 bail and the judge sets the bail at $100,000 at the arraignment, then the defendant will have to post more bail or remain in custody.

-Based on the circumstances of a particular case, an attorney will have a good idea of what the bail will be and how to develop a strategy best suited to the defendant's needs.
+Based on the circumstances of a particular case, an attorney will have a good idea of the bail amount and how to develop a strategy best suited to the defendant's needs.
 In the end, a defendant's attorney will be the one who protects their freedom, rights, record, and reputation.